vardhank538/gitlab/README.md

 # gitlab
-this is a repository to demonstrate git hub cloning
+this is a repository to to rebase your local branch on to the updated remote branch